 April 2016 Hummel Manufaktur and Goebel Porzellan have agreed on a new marketing and sales cooperation.
 Goebel will be the M.I.
 Hummel distributor for Germany, Europe and Asia.
 The well-known M.I.
 Hummel figurines are still produced in the Hummel factory in Rödental.
 Product development and the M.I.Hummel Club remain in the hands of Hummel Manufaktur.
 This cooperation has meanwhile ended.

-May 2016 The complete administration of Goebel has moved from Roedental to Bad Staffelstein, the Goebel Factory Outlet remains in Roedental.
-The Goebel Showroom where regional in-house exhibitions and larger meetings take place was in Bad Staffelstein already for some time.
+May 2016 The complete administration of Goebel has moved from Roedental to Bad Staffelstein.
+The Goebel Factory Outlet remains in Roedental, but will also move to Bad Staffelstein in 2022.